Introduction

 - Repair Cracks and Holes: Fill any cracks or holes with an appropriate concrete filler, allowing it to dry completely before proceeding.

 - Pour the Compound: Starting from one corner, pour the self-leveling compound onto the floor.
-The compound will naturally flow to level the surface.
+The compound will flow naturally to level the surface.

 When Should You Consider Professional Help for Leveling a Sloped Floor?